Pricing Policies for Selling Indivisible Storable Goods to Strategic Consumers: Optimal Preannounced Pricing Mechanisms

-Now recall that in the multiple-buyer setting, $v_{i,t}$ is the utility of the $i^{th}$ consumer (ranked in decreasing order of their utility values in time period $t$).
-In the single-buyer setting, in order to unify notation, we let $v_{i,t} = V(i,t)$ (that is the marginal utility of consuming $x$ units of the good at period $t$) and let the value of $H \in \mathbb{N}$ such that $V(H,t)=0$ for all $t \in T$ be equal to $N+1$.
+Now recall that in the multiple-buyer setting, $v_{i,t}$ is the value of the $i^{th}$ consumer (ranked in decreasing order of their valuation in time period $t$).
+In the single-buyer setting, in order to unify notation, we let $v_{i,t} = V(i,t)$ (that is the marginal value of consuming $x$ units of the good at period $t$) and let the value of $H \in \mathbb{N}$ such that $V(H,t)=0$ for all $t \in T$ be equal to $N+1$.

 Lemma \ref{lemma_buy_on_time} allows us to write the retailer's problem as follows.
 The formulation is valid for the single-buyer model as well as for the multiple-buyer setting.